SAVE THE INCANDESCENT LIGHT BULB!

 Even more alarming than our right to choose, are the life, health, and safety issues that may develop from increased CFL use and exposure.

 The ban will dim everyday life as we know it.
 CFLs rate well below incandescents on the color scale, producing less light and poor color by comparison.
 Headaches will escalate.
 Art, your loved ones, and objects will never look the same.
 Get ready for a general atmosphere of sickly light and gloom.
-Then after you dim your CFLs to alleviate those headaches, have your fire extinguisher ready as CFLs have the potential to burn up in existing fixtures found in most homes today.
+Then once you dim your CFLs to alleviate those headaches, have your fire extinguisher ready as CFLs have the potential to burn up in existing fixtures found in most homes today.

 While many folks will escape a fire, no one escapes the continuous buzzing of CFLs in existing track and recessed fixtures — further adding to those headaches.
 Existing fixtures and dimmer controls will have to be replaced to work with CFLs — more cost for consumers, generating more profit for lighting manufacturers.
 And, we’ll need a disposal plan for the defunct fixtures.

 Importantly, beware of breaking a CFL as mercury needs to be carefully and safely cleaned up — the EPA advises immediate evacuation and airing out of the room.
 While the EPA provides tedious instructions for handling broken CFLs, lighting manufacturers and the government neglect to advise that:

 - • Mercury is a toxic heavy metal that can cause severe neurological damage, even fatality.
 Exposure is especially dangerous for fetuses and children.
 A broken CFL releases mercury vapor — dangerous for homes and families.